jbfavre/trafficserver/doc/admin-guide/logging/rotation.en.rst

 |TS| enables you to control the amount of disk space that the logging directory
 can consume.
 This allows the system to operate smoothly within a specified space window for a long period of time.
 After you establish a space limit,
 |TS| continues to monitor the space in the logging directory.
 When the free
 space dwindles to the headroom limit, it enters a low space state and takes the following actions:

 -  If the autodelete option is enabled, then |TS| identifies previously-rolled log files (log files with the ``.old`` extension).
-It starts deleting files one by one, beginning with the oldest file with largest ratio between current number of files and the minimum rolling count, until it emerges from the low state.
-The default minimum rolling count of 0 is treated as INT_MAX during ratio calculation.
-Hence the `rolling_min_count` is not guaranteed to be reserved; instead, it is used as a reference to decide the priority of log files to delete.
-In low space state, even when all log files are below minimum count, |TS| still tries to delete files until it emerges from the low state.
-   |TS| logs a record of all deleted files in the system error log.
+It starts deleting files one by one, beginning with the oldest file, until it emerges from the low state. |TS| logs a record of all deleted files in the system error log.

 -  If the autodelete option is disabled or there are not enough old log files to delete for the system to emerge from its low space state, then |TS|